 Series Technical Director, Editor, Web Producer

 Parisa Soultani is the editor and the web producer of Global Spirit.
 She has been working with Cultural and Educational Media since 2009 performing a variety of tasks from fundraising to production and post-production.
 In addition to Global Spirit, she co-produced the feature-length documentary, BEYOND TRANSLATION: Jalaluddin Rumi Meets Shams of Tabriz and the ONE THROUGH LOVE web project on the poetry and teachings of Jalaluddin Rumi.
 She is also the host and editor for the LinkTV series, BRIDGE TO IRAN.

 She was born and raised in Iran where she studied Software Engineering at Tehran Azad University.
 Before coming to the U.S. in 2006, she studied Computer Technology and Information Systems at Bilkent University, Ankara, Turkey.
-In the U.S., she finished her B.A. in International Business at Sacramento State University and is currently completing her M.A. in Humanities at San Francisco State University.
+In the U.S., she finished her B.A. in International Business at Sacramento State University and her MA in Humanities at San Francisco State University.

 Broadcast & Programming